| History Walter Dandy was the first to

 C-configuration.
 The aim is to position the patient's tentorium as close to the

+horizontal as possible.
 Because of the depth of the

 exposure and the need for magnification and proper illumination, the operative